 The Buildings and Linear Infrastructure Analysis evaluated emissions from construction activity occurring in the city, using building permit data for 2019 and capital budget data to estimate total impacts from construction.

-Lastly, the CBEI Infographics Report highlighted key findings of the Community-Wide and Corporate CBEIs and presented them in accessible, easy-to-understand infographics for public use.
+The CBEI Infographics Report highlighted key findings of the Community-Wide and Corporate CBEIs and presented them in accessible, easy-to-understand infographics for public use.

 As a result of this CBEI project, in October 2023 the Toronto City Council passed a recommendation to the City Manager to prepare reports on progress and action towards meeting Toronto's Cool Food Pledge and C40 Good Food Cities Declaration commitments, provide annual progress updates, and evaluate a plant-based purchasing program for City operations.